gerdasm/Customer-segmentation-RFM-/README.md

 # Customer segmentation RFM
-Customer segmentation using RFM method
+Customer segmentation using RFM method.
+RFM scores are given by quantiles.